Meet The PYP Chicago Members

 Julie grew up in the Chicago area and just moved back to Winnetka in 2019 from living in Hong Kong for 3 years with her husband and 2 daughters.
 Julie holds a bachelor’s degree in marketing & international business and an MBA from Kelly School of Business, Indiana University.
 Julie is currently appointed Vice President, Chief Transformation Officer at Otis Elevator Company.
 Julie leads the global transformation initiative preparing the organization to be a standalone company, separating from United Technologies.
 She has over 24 years of experience driving organizations to profitable growth.
 Prior to her current job, she served as the Managing Director for Hong Kong, Macau & Taiwan where she led a $400M business with over 2,300 employees.
 Earlier in her career, she held positions of increasing responsibility across multiple functions, including sales & marketing, service, and general management in North and South America.
 A person always in pursuit of being a “Do-Gooder”, she has focused on ensuring her organization is focused on Corporate Social Responsibility within the markets they are present.
 In Hong Kong she was a strong supporter of Greenshoots program which was an initiative focused on providing training on elevator & fire safety to children with autism.
 Julie was on the Board of Directors, for American Chamber of Commerce (AMCHAM) in Hong Kong.
 Another platform that she is very passionate about is female leadership and diversity in the workforce and is often speaking out and mentoring within her organization, around the world to encourage more women to take on larger roles within the corporation.

 Liz Cushman is passionate about her career in health care, where she helps to deliver products that save and enhance the lives of millions of people who suffer from conditions like heart failure, cardiovascular disease, diabetes, and chronic pain.
-Liz moved to the Chicago area in 2018, and she is currently Divisional Vice President and Associate General Counsel at Abbott, a global healthcare leader where she has worked for eighteen years and currently heads the legal function for the company’s global medical devices businesses.
+Liz moved to the Chicago area in 2018, and she is currently Divisional Vice President and Associate General Counsel at Abbott, a global healthcare leader where she has worked for nearly twenty years and currently heads the legal function for the company’s global medical devices businesses.
 Prior to that, Liz and her family lived in Basel, Switzerland for three years, where she was the head of legal for Abbott’s pharmaceutical business.
 Prior to joining Abbott, Liz worked for several years in private legal practice in California until she quit her job and spent 2001 traveling the world with her then boyfriend and now husband, Paul.
-They live in Winnetka with their three wonderful children and dog, Buster.
+They live in Winnetka with their three wonderful children and dog, Winnie.